 Recent Posts

 Estate planning is complicated.
-There are a lot of moving parts when it comes to the process of organizing your finances and determining where they will go after your death.
-In many cases, people simply sign a stack of documents at their attorney’s office and think the job is done.
+There are many moving parts to organizing your finances and determining where they will go after your passing.
+People often sign a stack of documents at their attorney’s office and think the job is done.

 It’s pretty common knowledge these days that every time any one of us participates in social media (liking, retweeting, posting, etc.) buys something online, logs onto an app or views an ad on a phones or computer, that information is collected, stored—and used.
 The music you download gives a strong clue about your age.
 Living in certain census tracts hints at your racial or ethnic heritage.